From Xojo Documentation

 A top-level menu with the text "Edit" (or the localized equivalent), automatically get "Start Dictation" and "Insert Special Characters..." menus added on Mac.

 Additionally, items in the EditMenu should also retain the names they are given by default if you want them to automatically work in TextFields, TextAreas and other controls.
 These names are: EditCut, EditCopy, EditPaste, EditClear, EditSelectAll, EditUndo and EditRedo.
-You can change their Text property, but do not change the Name property.
+You can change their Value property, but do not change the Name property.

 Desktop applications usually have an About menu that displays an About window with the name of the application and its copyright information.
 On Windows and Linux, this About menu appears in a Help menu.
 You can add a help menu by clicking the “Add Menu” button in the Menu Editor to add a new top-level menu.
 Name this menu "HelpMenu" and drag it so that it is rightmost.
 Now you can add the About menu item to the help menu.